countable/js-fdf/README.md

 js-fdf
 ======

 This is an FDF (Form Data Format) generator for Node.js.
 FDF is a format you can use to populate Adobe PDF forms.
-This generator is inspired by this tutorial http://koivi.com/fill-pdf-form-fields/tutorial.php by Justin Koivisto, but uses javascript instead of PHP.

 Installing
 ----------